 - Power consumption is less as compared to I2C due to very simple hardware circuitry.

-- Slaves do not require precision oscillator Becuase they use a clock from the Master device.
+- Slaves do not require precision oscillator Because they use a clock from the Master device.

 - No requirement of the transceiver circuit.

 - It requires more wires than I2C Communication.
-However, 3 wire variant of SPI exists but still, it consists of more wires than I2C.
+However, a three wire variant of SPI exists but still, it consists of more wires than I2C.